hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

       - WebsiteMetricsService for performance and domain metrics
     - Created database structure for storing competitive analysis results

+17. **LLM-Enhanced Service Assessment & Integration**:
+    - Identified key services that would benefit from advanced LLM integration:
+      - `LocalSEOService.extractNAPInfo` for intelligent business information extraction
+      - `CompetitorAnalysisService._identifyContentGaps` for semantic content analysis
+      - `TechnicalSEOService.generateRecommendations` for contextual prioritization
+    - Planned LLM integration approaches for each service:
+      - Contextual understanding of business information regardless of HTML structure
+      - Semantic topic identification beyond keyword matching
+      - Contextual recommendation prioritization based on business impact
+    - Drafted implementation strategies with prompt engineering for each service
+    - Identified required changes to service architecture to support LLM integration
+    - Planned fallback mechanisms for when LLM services are unavailable
+    - Prepared for validation and benchmarking of LLM-enhanced functions

 We're currently focused on further improving the competitive analysis feature with more advanced content gap detection capabilities and enhancing the recommendation engine to provide more actionable insights.

 ## Recent Changes